keboola/generic-extractor/README.md

 - **outputBucket**: Name of the bucket to store the output data
 - **id**: Optional, if **outputBucket** is set.
 Otherwise the id is used to generate the output bucket name
 - **debug**: If set to `true`, the extractor will output detailed information about it's run, including all API requests. **Warning**, this may reveal your tokens or other sensitive data in the events in your project!
 It is intended only to help solving issues with configuration.
+- **userData**: A set of `key:value` pairs that will be added to the `root` of all endpoints' results
+	- Example:

+			config:
+				userData:
+					some: tag
+					another: identifier

 ## Jobs
 - Columns: